10 Tips for Designing Logos That Don’t Suck

-Along the same vein as a double entendre is the age old trick of utilizing the negative space in a logo in some clever way.
-The industry standard example for this technique is the FedEx logo and its hidden arrow.
+Along the same vein as a double entendre is the age-old trick of utilizing the negative space in a logo in some clever way.
+The industry standard example of this technique is the FedEx logo and its hidden arrow.

 Don’t see it yet?
 Keep looking, it’s there.
 That’s what I love about this logo, the use of negative space is so subtle.
 Most people in the U.S. see the FedEx logo daily or weekly for years as it drives by on the side of countless trucks and they never even notice the arrow.

 Logopond is chock full of great logo designs that utilize negative space in a cool way.
 Check out the example below, which blends together the idea of bull horns and a wine glass.

 9. Passive vs. Active